Ottawa

 EAPs are accessible for 24/7 crisis counseling.

-Wellness Programs in Canada provide employees with tools, resources, and support to improve their mental and physical health.
+Wellness programs in Canada provide employees with tools, resources, and support to improve their mental and physical health.
 Such offerings include stress reduction, weight loss, and dietary/nutrition education.

-Profit share opportunities, otherwise known asEmployee Profit-Sharing Plans (EPSP), are arrangements that enable a company to share business profits with some or all employees.
+Profit share opportunities, otherwise known as Employee Profit-Sharing Plans (EPSP), are arrangements that enable a company to share business profits with some or all employees.
 With an EPSP, a trustee receives the specified funds and invests them for the plan members’ benefit.

 Within reason, PTO or vacation time can be quite flexible in Canada.
 For example, upon approval from their HR representative, an employee may swap a nationally recognized PTO public holiday for a different day that suits their schedule better.
 Employers usually offer more PTO after a few years of service.

-Now, a new option that some businesses are exploring is unlimited PTO, meaning employees are not given a set number of paid days off per year but instead are allowed to take time off when needed as long as their tasks are accomplished and their absence does not disrupt the flow of business.
+Now, a new option that some businesses are exploring is unlimited PTO, meaning employees are not given a set number of paid days off per year but instead are allowed to take time off when needed, as long as their tasks are accomplished and their absence does not disrupt the flow of business.

-Both EORs and PEOs can perform HR-related administrative work, including payroll, benefits, tax deductions, and reporting.
+Both EORs and PEOs perform HR-related administrative work, including payroll, benefits, tax deductions, and reporting.
 The distinction lies in compliance, employment arrangement, and whether your business has a local entity, or subsidiary, in Canada.

-Companies of all sizes want to hire employees in Canada, but don’t know how to navigate the country’s local labor laws.
-Via makes hiring Canadian talent and building your global team seamless.
-With our easy-to-use platform, Via helps you manage local HR processes for direct employment such as benefits, payroll, background checks, and more.
-Our team of local labor lawyers and on-the-ground experts ensure that your company remains compliant while expanding abroad.
-As your employer-of-record/entity in Canada, Via assumes full responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.
+Via makes hiring talent around the world and building your global team seamless by helping you onboard workers in as little as 2-3 business days.
+With our easy-to-use platform, Via helps you manage local HR processes for direct employment such as work visas & permits, employee data privacy compliance, benefits, global payroll, background checks, and more.
+Our team of local labor lawyers and on-the-ground experts provide 24-hour local support and ensure that your company remains compliant while expanding abroad.
+As your employer-of-record/entity abroad, Via assumes responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.